tensorflow/tfx/docs/guide/examplegen.md

 and shuffles the dataset for ML best practice.

-*   Consumes: Data from external data sources such as CSV, `TFRecord`, Avro, Parquet and BigQuery
+*   Consumes: Data from external data sources such as CSV, `TFRecord`, Avro, Parquet and BigQuery.
 *   Emits: `tf.Example` records, `tf.SequenceExample` records, or proto format,
-    depends on the payload format.
+    depending on the payload format.

 ## ExampleGen and Other Components